johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 =======
 To begin using ChatGPT (if you haven't already), simply go to [https://chat.openai.com/](https://chat.openai.com/) and create a free account.
 For this class, the free ChatGPT 3.5 is sufficient.

-To effectivity use ChatGPT you should provide it a good "prompt".
+To effectively use ChatGPT, you should provide it a good "prompt".
 The concept of ``Prompt Engineering`` is detailed in this research paper: [A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT](https://arxiv.org/abs/2302.11382).
 1. Let us use ChatGPT to generate the code for this LeetCode problem  ```Two Sum```: [https://leetcode.com/problems/two-sum/description/](https://leetcode.com/problems/two-sum/description/)
    * **Simple prompt:** Given an array of integers `nums` and an integer `target`, return indices of the two numbers such that they add up to `target`